ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 octet string in the following order:

 1. `0x82 5B`
-2. The length and octets of the issuer protected header
+2. The length and octets of the Issuer Header
 3. `0x9B`
 4. The number of payload slots in the issued JWP
 5. For each payload representation:
    1. `0x5B`
    2. The length and value of the per payload MAC

-### Issuer Protected Header
+### Issuer Header

-The Holder's Presentation Key MUST be included via the Holder Presentation Key header parameter.
+The Holder's Presentation Key MUST be included via the Holder Presentation Key Header Parameter.

-The Holder's Presentation Algorithm MUST be included via the Holder Presentation Algorithm header parameter unless there is another way for the holder and verifier to unambiguously determine the appropriate algorithm to use.
+The Holder's Presentation Algorithm MUST be included via the Holder Presentation Algorithm Header Parameter unless there is another way for the holder and verifier to unambiguously determine the appropriate algorithm to use.